 Limitations of Tailwind Create

-Well, overall no tool is truly perfect in my opinion and Tailwind Create is still in Beta as well.
+Well, overall no tool is truly perfect in my opinion when it comes to using computers to automate visual designs.
 So it’s worth keeping the below limitations in mind:

-- Currently, you’ll have to spend some time tweaking designs as often the text is too small or there’s not enough contrast.
-I suspect this will improve over time or with the use of favorites.
+- You’ll ideally have to spend some time tweaking designs as often the text is too small or there’s not enough contrast.
+Though I suspect this will improve over time or with the use of favorites.

 Recap of Tailwind Create

 The whole process can help make creating fresh pins for Pinterest a breeze.
-Without having to slog away for hours individually designing Pinterest images.
+Without having to slog away for hours individually designing Pinterest images and templates.

 What are your thoughts on Tailwind Create?
 Do you think you’ll use it to create fresh Pins for your blog?
 What features do you feel are missing?